Azure/bicep-types-az/generated/managednetworkfabric/microsoft.managednetworkfabric/2023-02-01-preview/types.md

 * **action**: 'Deny' | 'Permit' | string (Required): Action to be taken on the configuration.
 Example: Permit | Deny.
 * **condition**: 'EqualTo' | 'GreaterThanOrEqualTo' | 'LesserThanOrEqualTo' | string: Specify prefix-list bounds.
 * **networkPrefix**: string (Required): Network Prefix specifying IPv4/IPv6 packets to be permitted or denied.
 Example: 1.1.1.0/24 | 3FFE:FFFF:0:CD30::/126
-* **sequenceNumber**: int (Required): Sequence to insert to/delete from existing route.
+* **sequenceNumber**: int {minValue: 1, maxValue: 4294967295} (Required): Sequence to insert to/delete from existing route.
 Prefix lists are evaluated starting with the lowest sequence number and continue down the list until a match is made.
 Once a match is made, the permit or deny statement is applied to that network and the rest of the list is ignored.
-* **subnetMaskLength**: int: SubnetMaskLength gives the minimum NetworkPrefix length to be matched.Possible values for IPv4 are 1 - 32.
+* **subnetMaskLength**: int {minValue: 1, maxValue: 128}: SubnetMaskLength gives the minimum NetworkPrefix length to be matched.Possible values for IPv4 are 1 - 32.
 Possible values of IPv6 are 1 - 128.

 ## L2IsolationDomainProperties
 ### Properties